 Leyuan Li is a Chinese architect, educator, and researcher whose professional and academic work focuses on interior and urban realms in the articulation of spaces and societies.
 He has practiced architecture internationally at OMA, SOM, and Affordable Housing Lab.
 Heis the founder of Office for Roundtable, a collaborative practice that explores architectural and interior types in relation to environmental and social issues.
 Recent built works seek to interrogate the rapidly-changing urban environment in China through the exploration of interior forms, and have been featured in Art and Design Magazine (China), Architecture and Urbanism (China), and Frame Magazine, among others.

-Li is currently a Visiting Assistant Professor of Architecture with an Emphasis on Issues of Justice, Equity, Diversity, and Inclusion at
+Li is currently an Assistant Professor of Architecture at the University of Colorado Denver.
+He was a Visiting Assistant Professor of Architecture with an Emphasis on Issues of Justice, Equity, Diversity, and Inclusion at

 Li studied at the University of Cambridge and Nanjing University, where he received his Bachelor of Science in Architecture.
 He received his Master of Architecture with distinction from Rice University, where he was awarded the 2019 Margeret Everson-Fossi Fellowship, the 2019 John Crowder Travelling Fellowship, the 2018 H. Russell Pitman Graduate Fellowship, and the Rice Architecture Full-Tuition Scholarship.